top of page

 Divorce: What You Need To Know About Mediation BEFORE You Start The Process

-With the average cost of a problem free divorce litigation topping out at $20k in the United States, being able to find alternative methods of divorce that are cost effective is the goal for many people considering divorce.
+With the average cost of a problem-free divorce litigation topping out at $20k in the United States, being able to find alternative methods of divorce that are cost-effective is the goal for many people considering divorce.
 At The Divorce Planner, we embrace change and the idea that meaningful divorce prep and planning information should be easily accessible for everyone, regardless of their budget.

 Mediation vs Litigation: What's the Difference?